 5. Pick a credit card

-Now that you know what type of credit card you’re likely to qualify for, what type of card you actually want, what perks matter to you, and if you are okay with paying an annual fee or not, you can narrow down your search to find the credit card that best suits your needs.
+Now that you know what type of card you’re likely to qualify for, what type you actually want, what perks matter to you and if you are okay with paying an annual fee or not, you can narrow down your search.

-Read up on reviews for each credit card you’re considering to see if it fits with your goals and preferred benefits.
-Then, start by applying for your top choice credit card.
+Read up on reviews for each card you’re considering to see if it fits with your goals and preferred benefits.
+Then, start by applying for your top choice.
 It can be helpful to start with just one application at a time.
-If your credit card application gets rejected, you can look at the reason given by the credit card issuer and learn from it.
+If your card application gets rejected, review the reason given by the credit card issuer and learn from it.
 Perhaps you need to improve your credit score.
-Perhaps the issuer decided your current income was too low.
+Or, the issuer decided your current income was too low.

 Pacing out your applications gives you a chance to work on your eligibility and helps you target your efforts toward cards you’re more likely to qualify for.